nabeel44/nabeel44.github.io/index.md

 ## Project Portfolio
 Welcome to my project portfolio.
 As I learn new skills I test my understanding by creating personal projects.
-Here you will find some of my favorite projects. *The local hosts for my projects have temporarily been taken down, I'm currently working on a long term solution*
+Here you will find some of my favorite projects.